English verbs: Principal parts

 A regular English verb has only one principal part, from which all the forms of the verb can be derived.
 This is the base form or dictionary form.
 For example, from the base form exist, all the inflected forms of the verb (exist, exists, existed, existing) can be predictably derived.
 The base form is also called the bare infinitive; that is, the infinitive without the to.

 Most irregular verbs have three principal parts, since the simple past and past participle are unpredictable.
 For example, the verb write has the principal parts write (base form), wrote (past), and written (past participle); the remaining inflected forms (writes, writing) are derived regularly from the base form.
-Note that some irregular verbs have identical past tense and past participle forms (as the regular verbs do), as with send–sent–sent.
+Some irregular verbs have identical past tense and past participle forms (as the regular verbs do), as with send–sent–sent.

 The infinitive, simple past and past participle are sometimes referred to as First (V1), Second (V2) and Third (V3) form of a verb, respectively.
 This naming convention has all but disappeared from American and British usage, but still can be found in textbooks and teaching materials used in other countries.

 Some speakers have only two forms, collapsing the distinction between V2 and V3, though this is considered non-standard.
 For most verbs the forms are V1 and V2 (have they went yet?, with 'gone' never being used, or a corporate-ran company rather than corporate-run), but for a few verbs they are V1 and V3 (I seen it, he done it, with 'saw' and 'did' not being used).